 Let’s take it easy with a quick, healthy side like this Arugula Salad with lemon balsamic dressing.
 This flexible recipe goes with just about anything (chicken, seafood, pizza, and even brunch recipes like quiche all taste fab with arugula).
 It’s simple, endlessly customizable, and the bright dressing makes it the best arugula salad you’ll ever make.

-This colorful blend of peppery arugula, juicy cherry tomatoes, and colorful carrot ribbons (plus giant shavings of Parmesan because YUM) is pretty enough to be worthy of the weekend.
+- Timeless.
+This tasty blend of peppery arugula (plus giant shavings of Parmesan because YUM) is simple but pretty enough to be worthy of the weekend.

-This salad is flexible, fast, and makes me feel both wholesome and creative at the same time.
+- Fast and Flexible.
+It takes minutes to pull together and will make you feel both wholesome and creative at the same time.

-It’s the sort of salad I wish I could order at every restaurant: veggie packed and crisp, with a vibrant lemon balsamic dressing that enhances the other ingredients without making the salad wet or soggy.
+- Dream Salad.
+It’s the sort of salad I wish I could order at every restaurant: lots of green, with a vibrant lemon balsamic dressing that enhances the other ingredients without making the salad wet or soggy.

-When I need a slam-dunk side dish, however, today’s balsamic arugula salad never fails.
+When I need a slam-dunk side dish that can pair with anything, however, today’s balsamic arugula salad never fails.

 Tips to Make a Healthy Arugula Salad

-- To make the salad even better for you, focus on adding extra servings of healthy ingredients, like fresh vegetables or fruit (arugula salad with pears or strawberries would be wonderful).
+- To make the salad even better for you, add extra servings of healthy ingredients, like fresh vegetables or fruit (arugula salad with pears or strawberries would be wonderful).
 An arugula avocado salad is next on my list.

 - Use more indulgent ingredients, like nuts and cheese, in moderation.
 These are important to add to make the salad satisfying; just don’t go overboard.